 - UrlAsyncFetcher - Same but with a callback interface (See example WgetUrlAsyncFetcher and SerfUrlAsyncFetcher; the latter supports an asynchronous event model built on top of UrlPollableAsyncFetcher)

 - RewriteDriverFactory - Manages all the options and classes specific to an implementation (See example ApacheRewriteDriverFactory)

 Then to actually invoke the code, you'll need to create a

 FooRewriteDriverFactory to create all your objects, and then StartParseWithType(url, content_type), ParseText(text) between each flush of the server, and FinishParse() for each request.

-Please contact us (email@example.com) if you are looking into this or having any problems.
+Please write to our development mailing list if you are looking into this or having any problems.
 We are not guaranteeing that any internal interfaces will stay the same, so we could easily break your port if we don't know that you are using them.